papermerge/documentation/source/Installation/installation.rst

     ?: Papermerge can't find convert.
 Without it, image resizing is not possible.
             HINT: Either it's not in your PATH or it's not installed.
     ?: Papermerge can't find identify.
 Without it, it is not possible to count pages in TIFF.
             HINT: Either it's not in your PATH or it's not installed.
-    ?: Papermerge can't find pdftk.
-Without it, Papermerge won't be able to cut/paste PDF pages.
-            HINT: Either it's not in your PATH or it's not installed.
     ?: Papermerge can't find tesseract.
 Without it, OCR of the documents is impossible.
             HINT: Either it's not in your PATH or it's not installed.